 This overnight place is actually not a camping site, but the best and only place where you can stay somewhat decent in Dakar with your own camper.

 It is a restaurant and there are some sailing boats.
-And there is also a small corner under the trees where some campers or a tent can stand, at most 4.
+And there is also a small corner under the trees where some campers or a tent can stand, 4 at the most.

-You can enjoy the shade under the trees, but we have to be careful, the birds of prey that get their meal on the adjacent fishing beach, eat it above us in the trees.
-That means that our camper was full of shit and also regularly a half-eaten piece of fish comes down.
+Under the trees you are in the shade, but we have to be careful, the birds of prey that get their meal on the adjacent fishing beach, eat it in the trees above us.
+That means that our camper was full of shit and, moreover, a half-eaten piece of fish regularly comes down.

 But it sure is fun…besides the other overlanders we cooked, ate and drank with, there are countless friendly men and women walking around who want to sell you all kinds of things and do odd jobs for you.
 They greet you many times and are not pushy.
 A lot of fun there!